-(1): By the same way as in (3), by Weil restriction, the injectivity of the Kummer map for a finite extension k' of k is reduced to the one for k, i.e., we may assume that k' = k.
-Let k embed into a finitely generated field L over $\mathbb{Q}p$ .
-By the base change from k to L and the following commutative diagram
+Proof.
+(3): Let L be a finitely generated extension of k.
+By Weil restriction, the injectivity of the Kummer map for a finite extension L' of L is reduced to the one for L, i.e., we may assume that L' = L. Let A be a semi-abelian variety over L. Let U be an integral smooth scheme over k such that A extends to a semi-abelian scheme A over U and the function field of U is L. By a commutative diagram

-$$\begin{array}{c} A(k) \longrightarrow H^1(k, T(A)) \\ & \swarrow \\ A(L) \longrightarrow H^1(L, T(A)), \end{array}$$
+$$A(L) \longrightarrow H^{1}(L, T(A))$$